School of Physician Assistant Studies

 - Maintain outreach initiatives to Hawai‘i and veteran students.
 This will be measured by accepted applications, matriculated students, and graduation rate.

-Success of achieving goal: Outreach initiatives have been established and numbers of Hawaiian and veteran students are steady with 2 Hawaiian and 5 veterans in the Class of 2019 and 2 Hawaiian and 3 veterans in the Class of 2018.
+Success of achieving goal: Outreach initiatives have been established and numbers of Hawaiian and veteran students are steady with 2 Hawaiians and 5 veterans in the Class of 2019 and 2 Hawaiians and 5 veterans in the Class of 2018.

 - Encourage alumni involvement to enrich our admissions process, clinical lectures, physical exam skills, and clinical precepting.
 This will be measured annually and longitudinally on our Alumni Involvement Report.

-Success of achieving goal: Alumni involvement continues to grow with two alumni currently on didactic faculty, and one alumni faculty member on the Clinical Team; Alumni representation on our Alumni Board from every graduating class; and a steady number of alumni supporting the school as preceptors (39), lecturers and skills facilitators (29), and admissions interviewers (28) during Academic Year 2016-17 .
+Success of achieving goal: Alumni involvement continues to grow with five alumni working as faculty; alumni representation on our Alumni Board from every graduating class; and a steady number of alumni supporting the school as preceptors (39), lecturers and skills facilitators (29), and admissions interviewers (28) during Academic Year 2016-17.

 To monitor and keep prospective applicants and external stakeholders informed of our success in achieving each of these goals, we will continue to develop engaging curricula, seek out primary care practice training opportunities, build relationships with our initiative partners, and alumni.
 Overall success will be measured at the end of each academic year by analyzing data obtained from evaluations of process, outcomes, and impact.